Annette Walker Award

 Annette had a passion for the work of RAHC.
 She lived our motto – Be part of the effort.
 She was central to encouraging Health Professionals to take a chance, filling them with confidence that they had the skills needed to close the gap and that they would be supported throughout their placement.

-As we draw close to the anniversary of Annette’s untimely passing the Board and Staff of RAHC sought an appropriate way to remember her and her contribution to RAHC.
+Some years ago the RAHC team sought an appropriate way to remember her and her contribution to RAHC.
 A recognition that embodies the qualities she brought to her work - passion, commitment to excellence and a ‘can do’ attitude.
 In 2013, RAHC was delighted to launch the first Annette Walker Award which recognised the outstanding contribution by a RAHC Health Professional during the year.

-We hope you can find a few minutes to nominate a RAHC Health Professional who you believe deserves to be recognised for an outstanding contribution beyond their normal responsibilities.
+We hope you can find a few minutes to nominate a RAHC Health Professional for this years’ award who you believe deserves to be recognised for an outstanding contribution beyond their normal responsibilities.